gabrielblain/CropWaterBalance/README.md

 ## Arguments

-* Rain: Vector, 1-column matrix or data frame with daily rainfall totals in millimeters.
+* Rain: Vector, 1-column matrix or data frame with daily rainfall totals in millimetres.
-* ET0: Vector, 1-column matrix or data frame with daily reference evapotranspiration in millimeters.
+* ET0: Vector, 1-column matrix or data frame with daily reference evapotranspiration in millimetres.
-* AWC: Vector, 1-column matrix or data frame with the available water capacity of the soil, that is: the amount of water between field capacity and permanent wilting point in millimeter of water per centimeter of soil.
+* AWC: Vector, 1-column matrix or data frame with the available water capacity of the soil, that is: the amount of water between field capacity and permanent wilting point in millimetre of water per centimetre of soil.
-* Drz: Vector, 1-column matrix or data frame defining the root zone depth in centimeters.
+* Drz: Vector, 1-column matrix or data frame defining the root zone depth in centimetres.
 * Kc: Vector, 1-column matrix or data frame defining the crop coefficient.
 If NULL its values are assumed to be 1.
-* Irrig: Vector, 1-column matrix or data frame with net irrigation amount infiltrated into the soil for the current day in millimeters.
+* Irrig: Vector, 1-column matrix or data frame with net irrigation amount infiltrated into the soil for the current day in millimetres.
 * MAD: Vector, 1-column matrix or data frame defining the management allowed depletion.
 Varies between 0 and 1.
-* InitialD Single number defining in millimeter, the initial soil water deficit.
+* InitialD Single number defining in millimetre, the initial soil water deficit.
 It is used to start the water balance accounting.
 Default value is 0, which assumes the root zone is at the field capacity.
 * start.date: Date at which the accounting should start.
 Formats: “YYYY-MM-DD”, “YYYY/MM/DD”.
 ## Value